Samsung Galaxy Z Fold 2 review: A truly amazing foldable phone

 The Galaxy Z Fold 2 packs a 4,500 mAh battery, which should be able to get you through most of the day.
 The Galaxy Fold had a slightly smaller 4,380 mAh, so this is a step up.

-On our battery test, which involves continuous web surfing at 150 nits of screen brightness, the Galaxy Z Fold 2 lasted 10 hours and 10 minutes.
+On our battery test, which involves continuous web surfing at 150 nits of screen brightness, the Galaxy Z Fold 2 lasted 10 hours and 10 minutes on the 60Hz display setting.
 That's not enough to make our list of best phone battery life, where are the handsets last longer than 11 hours.
 But given the size of the Z Fold 2's display that's pretty good endurance.

-We ran our first battery test using the internal display at 60Hz and will report back on the 120Hz result.
+As expected, the battery life dropped on the Z Fold 2 with the display set to 120Hz (adaptive), with the phone lasting 9 hours and 5 minutes.

 Anecdotally, the battery life on the Z Fold 2 is pretty solid.
 I started using the phone at 10 am and after a day of heavy usage it had about 18% juice left at 10 pm.